herpiko/unk/README.md

 <img width="650" src="/images/trackpoint4.jpg">

+### 20230318

+After two years of extensive use, the switches eventually fail because of dust.
+I got tempted to replace the troubled switches but found that it's not easy to remove the hot glue.
+The original hole is 14.1mm and it's too loose for the switches.
+That is why hot glue came in.
+After thinking about it for a while, I decided to start over and revise the hole size to 13.7mm so it will be stiff enough to hold the switches.

+You can find the revised SVG here https://github.com/herpiko/unk/blob/master/unk-plate-layout.rev1.1.svg.

+I also replaced the Cherry MX Brown switches with Kailh Box.
+Kailh Box have some advantages over the MX Brown:
+- Less tactile, which is my preference
+- IP56 water and dust proof.
+The protection is done by two layer: first is the boxy keycap stem that prevent dust coming into the switch, the second is the gold crosspoint part got surrounded by a plastic box and exposing only the tiny part that will be touched by keycap stem
+- The bottom housing is shorter and fit nicely under 6mm space between the two plates.

 ## Disclaimer and License

 I'm not responsible for the inaccuracy of the build that based on my design.
-I've tested it but it may has different result on yours.
+I've tested it but your mileage may vary.

 All images and SVG file that I produced are under CC-BY-SA.
 QMK related code is under GPL.
 The QMK Firmware logo is a trademark of QMK.